rchernak1/simple-interest-calculator/CONTRIBUTING.md

 Once your changes are complete, submit a pull request with a clear explanation of what you’ve done.

 Improving Documentation:
-If you find any errors in documentation or feel an area could use more clarity, we’d love your input.
+We'd love your input if you find any errors in the documentation or feel an area could be clearer.
 Feel free to edit README.md or add other relevant documents.
 Follow the Contribution Steps: Use the same steps for code contributions to propose documentation changes.